mjordan/islandora_pid_alias/README.md

 ## Usage

 There is no user interface to this module.
-It simply creates a URL alias from `/islandora/object/PID` to `/node/NID` if the required conditions are met.
+It simply creates a URL alias from `/islandora/object/PID` to `/node/NID` if the required conditions as describe in the "Introduction" are met.

 ## Configuration